 In order for a student to be eligible to participate in any extracurricular activities outside of the school day, he/she must be in attendance by 11:30 a.m. of the day of the event.
-Students who leave school at any time during the day are not permitted to participate in any activities on that day unless they have a doctor's note or prior permission by the principal.
-This would include pre-approval of all college visits through the high school office.
-Upon return students must verify the visit with the high school secretary.
+Students who leave school at any time during the day are not permitted to participate in any activities on that day unless they have prior permission by the principal.